DOI10.47051/NJXM6104

 English common names: Collared Forest Gecko, O’Shaughnessy’s Gecko.

-Spanish common name: Geco collarejo.
+Spanish common name: Geco de collar.

 Recognition: ♂♂ 11.4 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=5.3 cm. ♀♀ 10.5 cmMaximum distance from the snout to the tip of the tail.
-Snout–vent length=4.9 cm..1 Geckos of the genus Gonatodes in Ecuador can be identified based on their diurnal habits, lack of moveable eyelids, undilated digits having exposed claws, and absence of a scaly supraciliary flap (present in Lepidoblepharis).2,3 Collared Forest Geckos differ from the two other Gonatodes occurring on the Ecuadorian Amazon by having a black-bordered white suprahumeral bar just above or slightly posterior to the arm.1 In G. humeralis, this bar is thin, yellowish, and anterior to the arm.4 Females of G. caudiscutatus lack the shoulder line, while males are recognizable by their striking head coloration, which features bright yellow to orange hues with contrasting dark brown to black reticulations.5,6 Males of G. concinnatus can be identified by their bright orange head, black tail, broad suprahumeral bar, and their ornate dorsum, which boasts black reticulations with yellow and red interspaces and cyan lower flanks (Fig. 1).4 In contrast, females and juveniles of this species have a more subdued appearance, with drab gray coloration and irregular crossbands.
+Snout–vent length=4.9 cm..1 Geckos of the genus Gonatodes in Ecuador can be identified based on their diurnal habits, lack of movable eyelids, undilated digits having exposed claws, and absence of a scaly supraciliary flap (present in Lepidoblepharis).2,3 Collared Forest Geckos differ from the two other Gonatodes occurring on the Ecuadorian Amazon by having a black-bordered white suprahumeral bar just above or slightly posterior to the arm.1 In G. humeralis, this bar is thin, yellowish, and anterior to the arm.4 Females of G. caudiscutatus lack the shoulder line, while males are recognizable by their striking head coloration, which features bright yellow to orange hues with contrasting dark brown to black reticulations.5,6 Males of G. concinnatus can be identified by their bright orange head, black tail, broad suprahumeral bar, and their ornate dorsum, which boasts black reticulations with yellow and red interspaces and cyan lower flanks (Fig. 1).4 In contrast, females and juveniles of this species have a more subdued appearance, with drab gray coloration and irregular crossbands.
 In some individuals, towards the tail’s tip, the gray coloration transitions into a distinct black and white banding with high contrast.4,6

 Figure showing variation among individuals of Gonatodes concinnatus